dataplat/dbasecurityscan/Readme.md

 - Other than generic Sql Scripts, and other SQL Server data should be fetched using dbatools
   - So if extra data is needed, please add functionality to dbatools or tag the query as needing work
 - Test for presence and absence, don't assume one means both
-- Tests are good, any new commands show have tests.
+- Tests are good, any new commands should have tests.
--

 ## Examples

 This example uses the roles database from the testing folder.
 This demo assumes you're running at the module root folder

 ```
 --Setup a few environment variable
 $sqlUser='sqluser'